tsunami416604/azure-docs.hu-hu/articles/active-directory-b2c/active-directory-b2c-devquickstarts-graph-dotnet.md

     // All of these properties are required to create consumer users.

     "accountEnabled": true,
     "signInNames": [                           // controls which identifier the user uses to sign in to the account {
-            "type": "emailAddress",             // can be 'emailAddress' or 'userName' "value": "joeconsumer@gmail.com"
+            "type": "emailAddress",            // can be 'emailAddress' or 'userName' "value": "consumer@fabrikam.com"
         }
     ],
-    "creationType": "LocalAccount",            // always set to 'LocalAccount' "displayName": "Joe Consumer",                // a value that can be used for displaying to the end user "mailNickname": "joec",                        // an email alias for the user "passwordProfile": {
+    "creationType": "LocalAccount",            // always set to 'LocalAccount' "displayName": "Consumer User",            // a value that can be used for displaying to the end user "mailNickname": "cuser",                   // an email alias for the user "passwordProfile": {
         "password": "P@ssword!",
         "forceChangePasswordNextLogin": false  // always set to false },
     "passwordPolicies": "DisablePasswordExpiration"
 }
 ```

-A kérelemben szereplő tulajdonságok többsége a felhasználói felhasználók létrehozásához szükséges.
-További információért kattintson [ide](/previous-versions/azure/ad/graph/api/users-operations#CreateLocalAccountUser).
-Vegye figyelembe, `//` hogy a megjegyzések szerepelnek az ábrán.
-Ne vegye fel őket a tényleges kérelembe.

 A kérelem megtekintéséhez futtassa a következő parancsok egyikét: